Skip to main content

 How Do Peptides Interact with Hormone Replacement Protocols?

-Peptide therapies can be integrated with (HRT) to create a comprehensive wellness protocol.
+Peptide therapies can be integrated with hormone replacement therapy (HRT) to create a comprehensive wellness protocol.
 For men on Testosterone Replacement Therapy (TRT), adding GH peptides can further enhance fat loss and muscle preservation.
 The use of Gonadorelin, a peptide that stimulates the HPG axis, is a standard component of TRT protocols to help maintain natural testicular function.

 For women, particularly during the perimenopausal and postmenopausal transitions, low-dose testosterone therapy combined with progesterone can be complemented by GH peptides to address body composition changes, improve energy levels, and support bone density.
 The peptides act as fine-tuning instruments that enhance the foundational benefits of hormonal optimization.